vitessio/website/content/en/docs/user-guides/configuration-basic/create-cell.md

 If you intend to use more than one region for the sake of survivability, then it is recommended that you use at least three regions.
 This will allow you to deploy a balanced quorum of servers for the global topo.

-If you have deployed in multiple regions and would like the flexibility of queries to go cross-cell within a region, you can create [cell aliases](../../../programs/vtctl/cell-aliases).
-These aliases will indicate to the vtgates that it can send requests to the vttablets of a different cell if a no local vttablet is available.
+If you have deployed in multiple regions and would like the flexibility of queries that go cross-cell within a region, you can create [cell aliases](../../../programs/vtctl/cell-aliases).
+These aliases will indicate to the vtgates that they can send requests to the vttablets of a different cell if a no local vttablet is available.

 ## Checklist

 * Ensure that vtctlds come up successfully.
 If there is a failure, check the log files for any errors.
 * Ensure that you can browse to the http port of vtctld.
-The dashboard should appear, and you should be able to browse under the `Topology` tab and verify that the cell information is as you created it.
+The dashboard should appear, after which you should be able to browse under the `Topology` tab and verify that the cell information is as you created it.
-* If you configured a separate cell specific topo, ensure that you can connect to it using the parameters in the cell information.
+* If you configured a separate cell-specific topo, ensure that you can connect to it using the parameters in the cell information.
-* Ensure that the cell specific topos are reachable from other cells.
+* Ensure that the cell-specific topos are reachable from other cells.

 Browsing to the cell information should look like this screenshot:

 ![cell-in-topo](../img/cell-in-topo.png)

 {{< info >}}
-Clicking on the `zone1` link will fail because metadata under that path will be created only when we bring up cell specific vitess components.
+Clicking on the `cell1` link will fail because metadata under that path will be created only when we bring up cell-specific Vitess components.
 {{< /info >}}